 Uncovering the Truth

-In 2015, Newsweek and ABC’s “20/20” exposed an ex-gay operation in Mobile, AL holding over 30 LGBTQ+ youth against their will in an effort to change them.
+In 2015, Newsweek and ABC’s “20/20” exposed an ex-gay operation in Mobile, holding over 30 LGBTQ+ youth against their will in an effort to change them.
 Physical abuse, starvation, forced exercise, and solitary confinement were among the strategies employed by the faith-based boot camp.

 The Catalyst for Change